 The Marketing Division will be responsible for the creation or approval of all new graphics that are used in Department content.
 The Marketing Division will maintain a shared communications folder with graphics, pictures, and templates that have been approved and used previously that will be accessible by divisions for use in their content creation.
-This folder shall be reviewed by the Marketing Division at least every two years.
+The Marketing Division shall review this folder at least every two years.